Light Dependent Resistor LDR- Type, Symbol, Construction, Working

 (2).
 Extrinsic LDR:

 This type of photoconductive cell or LDR is made of semiconductor material like Silicon or Germanium and doped material.
 There is doping with the impurities.
-When light falls on it, electrons need less energy and come into the conduction band and when the number of electrons increases in the high intensity of light, the resistance will be less.
-In extrinsic LDR, the addition of impurities causes a reduction in the gap between the valance and conduction band, and thus, electrons need less energy.
+When light falls on it, electrons need less energy and come into the conduction band.
+When the number of electrons increases with the high light intensity, the resistance will be less.
+In extrinsic LDR, the addition of impurities causes a reduction in the band gap between the valance and conduction band, and thus, electrons need less energy.
 As a result, electrons enter into the conduction band even in the low intensity of light.

 Latency of LDR